David Bohnett Foundation: Gun violence prevention

 The David Bohnett Foundation works with public policy makers, advocates and activists to reduce gun violence and promote gun violence prevention policies.
 Funding is provided to groups and institutions that educate and advocate on the effects of guns and solutions to reduce gun violence.
 As of 2021, the foundation has disbursed over $5,124,1509 to recipients working on gun violence prevention.

 Gun violence prevention grant recipients

-A selection of gun violence prevention grant recipients includes, but is not limited to:
+Gun violence prevention grant recipients include:

 Animal language research

 The David Bohnett Foundation supports animal language research, funding of service animals and eliminating the trade of endangered species.
 As of 2021, the foundation has disbursed over $2,049,088 to recipients working on animal language research.

 Animal language research grant recipients

-A selection of animal language research grant recipients includes:
+Animal language research grant recipients include: